The emergency services: it really is something to both love and loathe.Tweet

 I would be lying if I said that waking up every day with PTSD wasn’t a monumental challenge.
 It also would be accurate to say that, at some moments, I loathe the choices I’ve made.
 Sometimes, I feel like I walked down the wrong road when I signed the dotted line and joined the fire service.
 So, that’s why I both Love and to loathe the fire service.

-For example, if you are a firefighter in any small community, one’s efforts in the can and often do have a monumental impact.
+For example, if you are a firefighter in any small community, one’s efforts can and often do have a monumental impact.
 All it takes is the will, the determination and the love to want to help.
 I have met countless people in the service who have all of these qualities.

-I had recently met a fire chief who ran a station in a small community and does so on a very scant small budget.
+I had recently met a fire chief who ran a station in a small community and does so on a very small budget.
 Yet, despite this, he is pouring his heart and soul into the building, into the equipment and its members.
 He was and is working his guts out to better his community.

-Sadly however, the wider community, regardless of its location, they’re cannot fully grasp the enormous sacrifices that are made by both paid and volunteer personnel on their behalf.
+Sadly however, the wider community, regardless of its location, cannot fully grasp the enormous sacrifices that are made by both paid and volunteer personnel on their behalf.
 It is for this reason, I think anyone in the emergency services are nothing short of amazing…..
 I thank you so much.

 I don’t have to like my symptoms and the unique scenarios they present.
 In fact, I can even hate them.
 What I can’t do is reject my efforts, my passion and love for the fire service.
 I did my part, and I am proud of my sacrifice and contribution.

-Finally, I see PTSD as a devastating force in my life but thankfully, I also see it as something I’ve earned with distinction.
+Finally, I see PTSD as a devastating force in my life – but thankfully, I also see it as something I’ve earned with distinction.
 I may have forever altered my health but when I look back, I know it made a difference.

 Truly, someone has to do it.
-And for those of us who suffer a mental health injury and succumb to it as a result, deserve so much more than fading into casual conversation around the station and never to be engaged with again.
+And those of us who suffer a mental health injury and succumb to it as a result, deserve so much more than fading into casual conversation around the station and never to be engaged with again.

-I know for many of my colleagues this can be difficult, but all I will say is this; being forgotten by those you risked your life with, spent countless hours training beside and helping both in and out of the station, when they stop talking to you, their wounded colleague, it only serves to further devour who you define yourself as.
-For us, it feels like a building fully engulfed in flames; it’s not only isolating but it’s an utter and total loss.
+I know for many of my colleagues this can be difficult, but all I will say is this: being forgotten by those you risked your life with, spent countless hours training beside and helping both in and out of the station…when they stop talking to you, their wounded colleague, it only serves to further devour who you define yourself as.
+For us, it feels like a building fully-engulfed in flames; it’s not only isolating but it’s an utter and total loss.

-Please know that there is an entire community of those with mental health injuries from all branches of services who are here and will be here for you to help redefine your purpose, try to minimize your isolation and do what they can so that you feel supported and part of something bigger than yourself.
+Please know that there is an entire community of those with mental health injuries from all branches of services who are here and will be here for you to help re-define your purpose, try to minimize your isolation and do what they can, so that you feel supported and part of something bigger than yourself.
 Please….
 Reach out.

 If you are struggling please go here for help: Crisis Services Canada